 - Tongue coming in contact with the teeth abnormally while swallowing.

-The symptoms outlined above are treated by a Cranial Oral Facial Myologist (Certified Oralfacial Myologist, COM), to learn more about what would occur in therapy, read out next article on Treatment and What to Expect!
+The symptoms outlined above are treated by a Certified Orofacial Myologist (Certified Oralfacial Myologist, COM), to learn more about what would occur in therapy, read out next article on Treatment and What to Expect!